nizardrou/Core-Bioinformatics-resources-at-NYUAD/README.md

 Our LIMS is based on the open source MISO software https://github.com/miso-lims/miso-lims.
 If you are interested in submitting samples for sequencing at NYUAD, you will have to have the relevant information added in MISO.

-You will first need to open an account on our MISO instance, and you can do that by filling out this form https://docs.google.com/forms/d/e/1FAIpQLSfx3CxLrFb7FRh0hZlUfy2V-n85u1OTxSKngCoCzqyEs9psNQ/viewform.
+You will first need to open an account on our MISO instance, and you can do that by filling out this [form](https://docs.google.com/forms/d/e/1FAIpQLSfx3CxLrFb7FRh0hZlUfy2V-n85u1OTxSKngCoCzqyEs9psNQ/viewform).

 Our MISO instance can be accessed here https://miso.abudhabi.nyu.edu/.